faq

 I want to start doing digital art!
 What tablet do you recommend?

 You do not need any of the stuff I have to start drawing digitally!
 The kind of setup I have is one that I use in my daily life as a professional illustrator.
 Please do not spend this much.
+I will feel a great disturbance in the aether if you do.
 I'd look into:

 - A simple, small drawing tablet, like this one and a laptop or desktop computer